wagtail/wagtail/docs/advanced_topics/settings.rst

   WAGTAIL_PASSWORD_MANAGEMENT_ENABLED = True

-This allows users to change their passwords.
+This specifies whether users are allowed to change their passwords (enabled by default).

 .. code-block:: python

   WAGTAIL_PASSWORD_RESET_ENABLED = True

-This allows users to reset their passwords.
+This specifies whether users are allowed to reset their passwords.
+Defaults to the same as ``WAGTAIL_PASSWORD_MANAGEMENT_ENABLED``.